openshift-labs/rhsummit18-cloudnative-guides/service-to-service.md

-## Connect the Catalog service to Inventory Service.
+## Connect the Catalog Service to Inventory Service.

 We now have a working Catalog Service, but you might have notices that we still don't have inventory information.